jasper-zheng/PyAudible/src/documentation.md

 Python interface to detect and demodulate broadcasted audio and convert them into text data.

 #### Activation Sensitivity
-The volume of the transmission should be defined when instantiating the transmitter by `sensitivity` parameter in the instantiation function (see [pyaudible.Receiver.__ init__()](#)).
+The sensitivity of the receiver should be defined when instantiating the transmitter by `sensitivity` parameter in the instantiation function (see [pyaudible.Receiver.__ init__()](#)).
 The options includs ``'low'``, ``'medium'`` and ``'high'``.

 In the activating process, the receiver perform SNR Check to decide whether the current noise condition is competent to perform successful transmission.
 Activation Sensitivity defines the threshold that activate the receiver.
-With a higher sensitivity, the receiver will tend to pass the SNR Check and be activated for transmission.
+With a higher sensitivity, the receiver will tend to pass the SNR Check easily and be activated for transmission.

 #### Transmission Speed
+By default, the transmission speed of the receiver will be automatically determined by the Flow Control Descriptor defined in the Sound Mark.
+However, there is still an option to use a fixed receving speed, and the receiver will ignore the transmissions that don't match this defined spee.
+Set a fixed receiving speed by defining the `speed` parameter of the receiver to ``'low'``, ``'medium'`` or ``'high'`` when instantiating.
+By default, `speed` parameter is set to `auto`.

 #### Listening Modes
 The mode of the receiver will be determined by different methods called after the receiver was instantiated.
 Includes [Blocking Mode](#blocking-mode) and [Callback Mode](#callback-mode).